ArmandPhilippot/coldark/packages/coldark-bat/README.md

 ![License](https://img.shields.io/github/license/ArmandPhilippot/coldark?colorA=213043&color=d0dae7&logo=Github&logoColor=e3eaf2&style=for-the-badge) ![Package version](https://img.shields.io/github/package-json/v/ArmandPhilippot/coldark?filename=packages%2Fcoldark-bat%2Fpackage.json&colorA=213043&color=d0dae7&logo=Github&logoColor=e3eaf2&style=for-the-badge)

-A theme in shades of blue-grey for bat.
+A theme in shades of blue-grey adapted for bat.

 ## Introduction

-[Coldark](https://github.com/ArmandPhilippot/coldark) is a theme in shades of blue-grey, available in dark and light versions.
-The colors were carefully chosen to respect the Web Content Accessibility Guidelines (WCAG) and to provide sufficient reading comfort.
+[Coldark](https://github.com/ArmandPhilippot/coldark/) is a theme in shades of blue-grey, available in dark and light versions.
+Its colors have been carefully chosen to offer sufficient reading comfort in most situations.

-This Coldark version is designed for the [bat](https://github.com/sharkdp/bat) command.
+This variant is designed for the [bat](https://github.com/sharkdp/bat) command.

-## Install
+## How to install

 1. Install `bat` (e.g., on Manjaro: `pacman -S bat`)
 2. Create a new `themes` folder: